mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 OMs: +1 if naval base in system; -1 if scout base in system.
 SPECIAL RULES

 Missile Detonation: Missiles inflict
-1 D ( 1 to 6) hits when they detonate.
+1D ( 1 to 6) hits when they detonate.
 From those hits, each hit location and hit effect is determined separately.
 Shifting Fire: Once a target is desig·